3rd June 2026

 2. First-Principles Geometric Context

-Coefficient tables commonly used for cylindrical and ring structures (e.g., those appearing in PCA publications for circular tanks and similar elements) have historical roots in the elastic shell and matrix methods of Dr.-Ing.
+Coefficient tables commonly used for cylindrical and ring structures (e.g., those in PCA publications for circular tanks) have historical roots in the elastic shell and matrix methods of Dr.-Ing.
 Viktor Lewe (1915).
 These tables incorporate approximations of 3-6-9 strain progressions and introduce scalar simplifications that tend to produce more conservative (material-heavy) designs.

 In the Lewe elastica framework, cylindrical shells exhibit natural ring-tension behaviour under internal pressure and rotational symmetry.
 The Pirate Canon approach further explores π-tensor geometry, dilatancy transitions, and potential bistable dynamic responses (sometimes referred to as “ring-tension judder” or pulsing in an elastic plenum).